bucs445fall2025/project-team-7/sprints/ch5_sprint/sprint_notes.md

 ### Requirement Target

-Complete testing between backend and frontend (API endpoints for login, signup, item listing).
+Complete testing between backend, frontend, and database.

-Build the main homepage UI.
+Build the basic layout of mainpage.

 Finalize and submit SRS draft.

+Test CRUD operations.

 ### User Stories

-As a user, I want to see a list of items available for borrowing on the homepage.

 As a user, I want to log in from the frontend and access my data from the backend.

+As a user, I want to see basic layout when I enter the main page.

 ### Planning

-Create and style the main page (item listings).
+Create and style the main page.

 Draft and review the SRS document for all core requirements.